awesome-os/nodeman/README.md

 AwesomeOS is mainly Tooling for Quaternion DB to use it as a Underlaying OS and Filesystem.
 So it reduces the overall Stack and Dependencys needed for FullStack Projects into a single one.
 Which is highly Efficent as that reduces overall Coding overhead needed.

+## Good Habits
+If something has the ability to include something via eg a directory and pattern in a main config then use always that ability so all your software can interact with each other via that directory in a maintainable fashion as you can replace parts incremental without touching the other parts and without additional parsing logic that could fail.
+Also it is a good design as you can easy use templates to create the configuration parts.

+nginx, apache, php near any server software uses configuration directorys today where you can place indipendent files and reload the software to role updates out.